easafe/purescript-droplet/docs/edsl.md

 It is not important to immediately understand all the types.
 The main draws are:

-1. Left association
+* Left association

 To aid composition, functions are designed to be take the current query as their last parameter.
 While it is possible to write `wher (id .=.
 9) (from users (select name))`, we will stick with `#` in this guide

-2. `To` type classes
+* `To` type classes

-Type classes in the form `ToFrom`, `ToWhere` etc, are used to tell which statements are allowed in sequence (e.g., FROM can only follow after SELECT or DELETE, etc).
+Type classes like `ToFrom`, `ToWhere` etc., serve to tell which statements are allowed in sequence (e.g., FROM can only follow after SELECT or DELETE, etc).
 These type classes have no function members

-3. `Resume` type class
+* `Resume` type class

-eDSL functions mark the end of a statement with the `E` data type.
-The type class `Resume` replaces it with a further statement, for example, `Select s projection E` => `Select s projection (From f fields E)`
+The end of a statement is marked by the `E` data type.
+The type class `Resume` can replace it with a further statement, for example, `Select s projection E` => `Select s projection (From f fields E)`

 Lastly, tuples (via `/\`) stand in for commas, e.g., `select (column /\ column2 /\ columnN) ... groupBy (column /\ column2 /\ columnN) ... orderBy (column /\ column2 /\ columnN)` == `SELECT column, column2, columnN ...
 GROUP BY column, column2, columnN ...
 ORDER BY column, column2, columnN`